-PARTING MOMENTS OF HISTORY
+PARTING MOMENTS OF HISTORY I - PERTH

 The following is an excerpt from "Spartans: On the Use of Augmented Infantry in Contemporary Military Environments" by Richard F. Stine [published 2591]:

 The Spartans were heroes, evidently, but as a concept proved to be a radically divisive force amongst the wider UEG electorate.
-Although commentators unanimously agreed that Spartans had, without question, turned the tide of the war (quite dramatically in the case of Spartan-117) this did not guarantee widespread political support.
+While commentators unanimously agreed that Spartans had, without question, turned the tide of the war (quite dramatically in the case of Spartan-117) this did not guarantee widespread political support.

 In the years that followed, there were a number of theatres which were characterised as internal police action, rather than outright military conflict.
 Accordingly, the concept of further Spartan deployment presented the post-war Charet-Hood Administration with a dilemma:

-Did they abandon the program, and use fleeting resources to repair the ravaged infrastructure of the wider UNSC military (thereby depriving themselves of an undeniably valuable military asset), or did they instead encourage Spartan deployment wholesale, and risk accusations of tyranny from dissenting voices which argued - quite plausibly - that the money was needed elsewhere.
+Did they abandon the program, and use fleeting resources to repair the ravaged infrastructure of the wider UNSC military (thereby depriving themselves of an undeniably valuable military asset), or did they instead encourage Spartan deployment wholesale, and risk accusations of tyranny from dissenting voices which argued, quite plausibly, that the money was needed elsewhere.

 Conventional military historians maintain that the administration decided upon an alternative solution; favouring volunteer-based recruitment programmes, supplemented by widespread mass-feed media campaigns.
 Naturally, such efforts were decried as propaganda by the administration's political adversaries.
 Eager to assuage their detractors, government sources maintained that conscription-based Spartan deployment numbers remained at an all time low in the post-war era.